Tour start → end dates | Price | Enquire |

 Included Activities: South Luangwa National Park – 4×4 Dawn Game Drive, South Luangwa National Park – 4×4 Evening Game Drive

-Please Note: Game walks are seasonal activities and cannot be offered year-round.
+Please Note: Game walks are seasonal activities and cannot be offered all year round.

 Following breakfast, visit a local craft workshop where craftswomen create jewellery inspired by the African bush using snare wire recovered from poaching traps.
 Visitors will be given a tour of their purpose-built workshop and have the opportunity to coil and hammer wire themselves.
 A donation is made for each sale made to anti-snare patrols dedicated to the preservation of the region.
-Following your visit, proceed further south to Petauke (approximately six hours).
+Following your visit, we proceed further south to Petauke.

 Meals: Breakfast, Lunch, Dinner